chdavis0917/openai-chrome-extension/README.md

-# Frontdoor Technical Challenge
+# OpenAI Chrome Extension

-This is a web application that allows you to summarize web pages and store the highlights and summaries in a MongoDB database.
+This is a Chrome extension that allows you to summarize web pages and store the highlights and summaries in a MongoDB database.
 It also includes a Chrome extension that allows you to quickly highlight text on web pages and summarize them.

 ## Installation